 165° and above (74C or higher)

 What I would have done differently had I thought of it at the time:

-there are a ton of recipes out there for leg of lamb. some are far more adventurous than this one, but this is a good place to start, especially if it’s your first try.
+There are a ton of recipes out there for leg of lamb.
+Some are far more complex than this one, but this is a good place to start, especially if it’s your first try.